stobor827/pianobar-web/readme.md

 a Node.js site for controlling a headless instance of pianobar, optimized for use as a pwa on ios.

+## about

+pianobar (https://github.com/PromyLOPh/pianobar) is a cmdline pandora client.<br>
+This node.js app uses the built-in scripting extensions to remotely control an instance from the web.<br>
+you can view current artist, skip tracks, and change station.<br>

 ## Installation

  * clone/download to a useful dir.